-Periprocedural bleeding is a frequent complication of PCI, and its frequency and severity is related in part to the intensity of antithrombotic therapy.
-Initially, periprocedural bleeding was viewed as a relatively benign consequence, but data have linked the occurrence of bleeding and its treatment (ie, blood transfusion) to increased mortality and other adverse clinical outcomes.
+However, periprocedural bleeding is a frequent complication of PCI, and its frequency and severity is related in part to the intensity of antithrombotic therapy.
+Initially, periprocedural bleeding was viewed as a relatively benign consequence, but data have linked the occurrence of bleeding and its treatment (ie, blood transfusion) to increased short- and long-term mortality.

 This topic reviews most aspects of periprocedural bleeding among patients undergoing PCI.
 Gastrointestinal bleeding in this setting is discussed separately.
 (See "Periprocedural and long-term gastrointestinal bleeding in patients undergoing percutaneous coronary intervention".)